memgraph/docs/docs/import-data/json/load-json-file.md

 ---
-id: load-json-file
+id: load-json
-title: Loading JSON file
+title: Loading from JSON format
 sidebar_label: JSON
 pagination_prev: import-data/overview
 ---

 A JSON file is a file that stores simple data structures and objects in JavaScript Object Notation format, which is a standard data interchange format.
-The data you want to import to the database is often saved into JSON file and you might want to import parts of that data as graph objects - nodes or relationships.
+The data you want to import to the database is often saved in JSON format, and you might want to import parts of that data as graph objects - nodes or relationships.